been almost exactly 4 years to the day since the last Mortal Kombat (MK9)

 went wrong, but if you squint your eyes, some characters definitely look like

-they're made of clay.
+they're made of clay when animating.
 The way characters "faint" after every round

 also looks silly - almost as if they're "acting".